 Wrestling is, without a doubt, a fascinating sport.
-It’s not quite as bloody as other combat sports like boxing or MMA, even though some of the moves will definitely make you cringe and wonder how they’re not rolling around in pain.
+It’s not quite as bloody as other combat sports like boxing and MMA, even though some of the moves will definitely make you cringe and wonder how they’re not rolling around in pain.

 The thing about wrestling is, we know that it’s scripted.

 Not all the time, of course, as wrestling is still in essence a competitive sport.
 But the professional wrestling we see often, with the fireworks, crazy outfits, and huge spectacle?
-There’s a narrative behind that and we know the match is practiced, making it definitely geared more towards entertainment purposes.
+There’s a narrative behind that and we know the match is practiced, making it definitely geared more toward entertainment purposes.

 In this list, we’re bringing the best scripted live-action and animated TV shows about wrestling – and wrestlers!
 Let’s dive right in.